shsagir/play-area-sync/docs/install-symfony-2.md

 ## Get ready

 We assume you've already created an [App](app) with fortrabbit.
-On your local machine you should have installed: [Git](/git), Composer and PHP of course.
+You should also have a [PHP development environment](/local-development) running on your local machine.

 <!-- TODO: rewrite on stack config helper launch -->